DongTran2003/GitProject/README.md

 Link to the dashboard: [here](Retention_Analysis.pbix).

-The following are several key findings that give insights into the customer retention during the given time period
+The following are several key findings that give insights into the customer retention during the given time period:

 - **Overall Churn Rate**: Over the past few months, 26.5% of customers (1,869 out of 7,043) have churned.
 - **Tenure Impact**: Customers with **longer tenure are less likely to churn**.
 The highest churn rate (54%) was observed among customers with a tenure of 0–6 months.